dereuromark/cakephp-shim/README.md

 ## TODO
 - Add warnings about deprecated `$this->data` access in Controller, about request `$this->...` usage in a controller or component.
-- (Maybe backport CakePHP 3.0 core FlashComponent and FlashHelper - will probably be a 2.7 feature soon)

 ## More shims
 can be found in my [Tools plugin](https://github.com/dereuromark/cakephp-tools) directly: